 - Cloud Native (short summary) - The broader cloud-native context: containers, functions, data, resilience, and post-launch operations.

-- Why know Cloud Native and 12 factors - Intro framing for platform thinking and trade-off analysis in distributed system design.
+- Why know Cloud Native and 12 factors - Where platform thinking starts: the point where the patterns from this chapter run into trade-off choices.

 - Service Mesh Architecture - A continuation of service-to-service communication, traffic routing policy, and network concerns in distributed systems.